 By the time we'd finished it was lunch time, and we began heading in the direction of a group dining area that the club had reserved.
 Along the way Luke managed to push me into the target area for the junior log flume just as a boat was splashing down, and although the mild spray was quite refreshing I decided that this insolence could not be left unchecked.
 I duly frog-marched him into the same location and held him there for the next four boats, though to no avail; for whatever reason none of them sprayed even the smallest amount of water.
 It wasn't until after the meal that I managed to get my own back; I had a reasonable quantity of water cupped in my hands from the bathroom sink, and Luke, who was walking in front of me, had not noticed.
 I called his name, let him turn around to face me, and threw it in his face.
 My only regret is that I did not have the camera handy, as his expression was one of the funniest I've ever seen, and if anything improved when I reminded him that this was overdue retribution!

-It was approaching time to leave, though we had time for one final ride.
+There was time for just one more ride before we had to leave the park.
 The eventual choice was Luke's suggestion; he had enjoyed the Columbia ride so much that he wanted to do it again.
-It seemed that he wanted to cement into his own mind the fact that he could do space shot rides and enjoy them.
-Either way, this was a roaring success, with hands out even for the first launch.
+It seemed that he wanted to cement into his own mind the fact that he could do Space Shots and enjoy them.
+Either way, the return was a roaring success, with his hands outstretched even for the initial launch.
 May all his problems be solved as easily.